itenium-be/PatternHatching/README.md

 - COMPOSITE: to model the FileSystem (File/Directory : INode)
 - PROXY: to model symbolic links (Link : INode)
 - VISITOR: to add extra functionality without bloating the COMPOSITE (SizeVisitor : IVisitor<int>)

+See `Itenium.PatternHatching` for an implementation in C# and `MultipleDispatch` how VISITOR is not needed in a language such as Julia.